kamalbuilds/Indonesian-Farmers-Revolution/README.md

 Bringing Supply Chain Transparency and investments in Indonesia's Agricultural Sector

 Indonesia's agricultural sector faces significant challenges related to supply chain inefficiencies and a lack of transparency.
 These issues not only affect farmers' livelihoods but also impact consumers and the overall economy.
-By utilizing Lisk's blockchain technology, a decentralized application (dApp) can be developed to track agricultural products throughout the supply chain, ensuring transparency and fair pricing.
+By utilizing Hedera's blockchain technology, a decentralized application (dApp) can be developed to track agricultural products throughout the supply chain, ensuring transparency and fair pricing.
 This approach can address several critical issues in the agricultural landscape of Indonesia.

 #### Current Challenges in the Agricultural Supply Chain